 - Assignments and presentations.

 The programme encourages and facilitates internships.
-Doing an internship may entitle you to an extended enrolment in the LLM, provided that you submit your thesis by 1 July.
+Doing an internship may entitle you to an extended enrolment in the LLM.